bsneed/StellarSwift/README.md

 ## Build Tasks

 Build commands for Swift Package Manager project.
-Build/Clean currently are functional, however Run currently only runs Tests.
+Two separate task profiles for Running and Testing.
 Build failures and issues do currently show up in the `issues` pane.

 ## Syntax Highlighting